stanford-oval/noora-v1/README.md

 **`data`**: all static or pre-written data, such as GPT-3 prompts, statement banks, routes.

 **`scripts`**: code that is called by components.
-- `get-reply.ts` contains the logic and flow for Noora's replies, and is used in `MessageBox.tsx` (where users submit their message in the Noora Chat).
+- `/scripts/noora-chat` (and, more specifically, `get-reply.ts`) contains the logic and flow for Noora's replies, and is used in `MessageBox.tsx` (where users submit their message in the Noora Chat).

 **`pages/api`**: the REST API endpoints.
 Rate limiting is in place for endpoints (implementation found in `scripts/rate-limit.ts`).
 - `api/openai` calls OpenAI's Completion endpoint and returns the resulting `text` and `logprobs`.